0xTranqui/lostandfound-zora-marketplace/README.md

 ```
 This allows the constants.js file in the react-app/src directory to pull these keys into the react-app without needing to expose them publicly.

-> Expand the packages dropdown, and then right click on the hardhat folder and create a new file.
+> Navigate to + expand the the packages directory, and then right click on the hardhat folder and create a new file.
 Name this file ".env"
 Add in the following 6 lines of code (the mainnet lines are optional) :
 ```
 RINKEBY_ALCHEMY_KEY = enter your key here (without quotes)